 I am a logician at heart, but at the same time it is essential for me to be working on problems that I think are practically relevant to the world.
 By working at the intersection with theories of computation and physics, I am hoping to find a link with practical applications without having to compromise my love for abstract theory.

-My academic interests range from foundations of physics, via mathematics, to logic and language.
+My academic interests range from foundations of physics, via mathematics, to computer science, logic and language.
 In practice, this means that I often end up studying applications of category theory, which for me is a nice language to see parallels between these different fields.